Without a doubt, my favorite thing to do while snorkeling is to use my GoPro.

 Instead of only just remembering what those trips were like, I get to relive them any time I want and see myself and my family and friends with those incredible animals and in those incredible places.
 I can cover my walls at home, Instagram, YouTube and anywhere else with them.

 Needless to say, I’m big on GoPro for snorkeling.

-And, with the newest GoPro Hero10 Black (Amazon), GoPro has really upped its Hero line and for sure reestablished itself as the best action camera maker for snorkeling after weathering some stiff competition over the last few years.
-Not only are the 5.3K videos and 23-megapixel photos impressive, but features introduced with the Hero9 like Hindsight and Horizon Lock are game-changers for snorkelers in particular.
+And, with the newest GoPro Hero11 Black (Amazon), GoPro has really upped its Hero line and for sure reestablished itself as the best action camera maker for snorkeling after weathering some stiff competition over the last few years.
+Not only are the 8:7 5.3K videos and 27-megapixel photos impressive, but features first introduced with the Hero9 like Hindsight and Horizon Lock are game-changers for snorkelers in particular.
 I’m pumped!

-(Read our article on the GoPro Hero10 Black with more on the new features and how they’ll work for snorkeling, The Newest GoPro for Snorkeling: 3 Keys for Buying or Upgrading to the HERO 10 Black.)
+(Read our article on the GoPro Hero11 Black with more on the new features and how they’ll work for snorkeling, Is the GoPro HERO11 Black Good for Snorkeling & Scuba?
+How The New Version Stacks Up.)

 But, impressive specs and cool new features can only take you so far.
 You need to make sure that you understand how to use your GoPro underwater, and also pick up a few of the key best GoPro accessories for snorkeling along the way to really take your snorkeling photos and video from okay to good to great.
 So, let’s get after it.